dotnet/dotnet-docker/samples/aspnetapp/README.md

    Default Gateway . . . . . . . . . : 172.29.240.1
 ```

 Note: [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) supports identifying containers with name or hash.
-The name is the preceding instructions. `docker exec` runs a new command (as opposed to the [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint)) in a running container.
+The container name is used in the preceding instructions. `docker exec` runs a new command (as opposed to the [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint)) in a running container.

 Some people prefer using `docker inspect` for this same purpose, as demonstrated in the following example.